 For more help on how to do it properly and efficiently, check out our guide on resume screening.

 Step 4: Interview Candidates

 When you have shortlisted the candidates, call them to schedule interviews.
-By calling them, not only can you gauge their interest in the position and ask a few screening questions, but you can also assess if they fit in your organization’s culture.
+By calling them, not only can you gauge their interest in the position and ask a few screening questions, but you can also assess if they fit in your company culture.

 Once you’ve scheduled the interviews, set aside time to prepare.
 You’ll need to create relevant questions to help you determine the best candidate.
 For more information on how to approach this process, then check out our guide on how to interview an applicant.

 Asking interview questions in a structured way helps you evaluate candidates fairly.
 It also helps you comply with California’s Fair Employment and Housing Act (FEHA), which prohibits questions of a candidate which are not directly related to the job.
 Prohibited topics include: